[Exclusive] No role for EU in Nagorno-Karabakh peacekeeping, Russia says

 And an EU foreign service spokesman said: "There is no decision by the EU in this regard".

-"EU member states will have an opportunity to discuss at high level next week ... what the EU can or should do in this regard".
+"EU member states will have an opportunity to discuss at high level next week ... what the EU can or should do", to help keep the peace, the spokesman added.

-Tuesday's peace deal came after Azeri forces, backed by Turkish drones, conquered the Armenian-held town of Shusha and threatened to enter Stepanakert, the de-facto Armenian capital in Nagorno-Karabakh.
+Tuesday's deal came after Azeri forces, backed by Turkish drones, conquered the Armenian-held town of Shusha in Nagorno-Karabakh and threatened to enter Stepanakert, the largest Armenian-held city in the disputed region.

-The vast majority of Armenians living in the region fled to Armenia proper and may never return, amounting to what Lara Setrakian, an Armenian journalist speaking to EUobserver from Yerevan, called "ethnic cleansing".
+The vast majority of Armenians living there have fled to Armenia proper and may never return, amounting to what Lara Setrakian, an Armenian journalist speaking to EUobserver from Yerevan, called "ethnic cleansing".

 Armenia was also forced to agree "at the tip of a spear", Setrakian said, to cede control of strategic territories around Nagorno-Karabakh and to create a future land corridor, also policed by Russia, allowing Azeris to travel through south-east Armenia to the Azeri exclave of Nakhchivan.